themarquisdesheric/amber-health/src/pages/articles/2020-01-29-acupuncture.md

 templateKey: article
 title: Acupuncture
 date: 2020-01-29
-description: DESCRIPTION AND TAGS NEEDED!!!
+description: Learn how acupuncture can be used to treat endometriosis related pain
-featuredImage: /img/sonjiawpom-1.jpg
+featuredImage: /img/sonjiawpom-4.jpg
 series: 'Complementary and Alternative Therapies for Endometriosis'
 seriesNumber: ''
 seriesLink: '/articles/2020-02-09-complementary-and-alternative-therapies-for-endometriosis/'